 Lead Project Specialist – Family Violence Prevention Initiative

-This position is part of the Central Coast Family Violence Initiative project that will engage early childhood educators and DV organizations across the central coast region.
-This project will provide virtual trainings, technical assistance, increase access to local mental health and domestic violence services and collaborative interagency platforms to share resources, best practices and strengthen partnerships across the region.
-This position reports to the Family Violence Initiatives Program Manager and will provides specialized training and technical assistance to early childhood educators and DV organizations on the topics of family violence with emphasis on and supports the coordination and engagement of regional partners for this project.
-Training specialty areas will promote early intervention and prevention of family violence and collaborative work across service areas and region.
-Trainings will be held virtually across the Central Coast Region.
+JOB OVERVIEW: This position is part of the Central Coast Family Violence Prevention Initiative that will engage early childhood educators and DV organizations across the Central Coast region.
+This project will provide virtual trainings, technical assistance, increase access to local mental health and domestic violence services and collaborative inter-agency platforms to share resources, best practices and strengthen partnerships across the region.
+This position reports to the Family Violence Initiatives Program Manager and will provide specialized training and technical assistance to early childhood educators, health care providers, and DV organizations on the topics of family violence and supports the coordination and engagement of regional partners for this project.
+Training specialty areas will promote early intervention and prevention of family violence and collaborative work across service areas.

-- Supports program manager in leading assigned team members, communicating project goals, problem solving, identifying areas for new training or skill building, and hiring and training of new team members.
+- Supports program manager in leading project activities, communicating project goals, problem solving, identifying areas for new training or skill building, and hiring and training of new team members.

-- Under direction of program manager, lead the planning, development, implementation and coordination of regional trainings, collaborative networks, and technical assistance for the Central Coast Family Violence Initiative.
+- Under direction of program manager, assist in the planning, development, implementation and coordination of regional trainings, collaborative networks, and technical assistance for the Central Coast Family Violence Prevention Initiative.

-- Develop and maintain strong working relationships with regional partners, schedule, and facilitate regional trainings, meetings and serve as a liaison between Interface and regional partners.
+- Develop an outreach strategy and maintain strong working relationships with regional partners and early childhood education providers; schedule, and facilitate regional trainings, meetings and serve as a liaison between Interface and regional partners.

 - Prepare agendas for regional meetings, document key decisions and collaborate with team members to develop project collateral.

-- Assist with development, implementation, and evaluation of a family violence screening and assessment strategy for educators and advocates across the Central Coast.
+- Assist with grant reporting, monthly reflections and development, implementation, and evaluation of a family violence screening and assessment strategy for educators and advocates across the Central Coast.

 - Track, monitor, and evaluate screening and assessment outcomes identified as important by families and partners.

-- Work collaboratively with project specialist to develop and facilitate specialized trainings on family violence and working with abused parents and their children through virtual platforms for the Central Coast Region.
+- Work collaboratively with project specialists to develop and facilitate specialized trainings on family violence and working with abused parents and their children centered on best practices and evidence informed approaches.

-- Provide technical assistance and training to community and regional partners that promotes the continued knowledge and implementation of best-practices when working with victims of family violence and their children.
+- Provide technical assistance to community partners that promotes the continued knowledge and implementation of best-practices when working with victims of family violence and their children.

-- Provide crisis counseling and culturally and linguistically appropriate assistance to potential victims identified through training sessions.
+- Provide crisis counseling and culturally and linguistically appropriate assistance to potential victims identified through training sessions or outreach.

 - Maintain accessible and complete records regarding resources, key contacts, evaluation data and organized records of all meetings and events.
 Contribute to data collection and program evaluation efforts.